yoosinpaddy/character_viewer/README.md

 ## Getting Started
 ### 1. Building a specific flavor

-There are two flavors in this project: simpson and wire To run a flavor
+There are two flavors in this project: simpsons and wire To run a flavor
 ```
 flutter pub run flutter_flavorizr